In This Review

-- The specific amount of ingredients are not known, and some uses of azelaic acid may make skin more sensitive to UV.
+- The specific amount of ingredients is not known, and Azelaic Acid may make skin more sensitive to UV rays.

-According to the company’s Web site, the Curology formula should be applied in the evening before bed after the skin is washed and completely dry.
+A: According to the company’s website, the Curology formula should be applied in the evening before bed after the skin is washed and completely dry.

-According to the Curology Web site, the company does not accept or process returns or exchanges.
+A: According to the Curology website, the company does not accept returns or exchanges.

 Curology Review – Final Verdict

-Curology’s claims that the anti-aging cream may treat both acne and aging, and each bottle is specifically combined for the user’s specific skin needs.
+Curology claims that the cream may treat both acne and aging, and each formula is specifically combined for the user’s individual skin needs.
 This product uses ingredients that may treat acne-related issues.
 The company also claims that their formula may help regenerate skin cells, improve the skin’s glow, and smooth the skin’s surface.

-However, it is not clear how niacinamide is in the individualized bottles and, in some cases, this ingredient has caused stomach discomfort, nausea and headaches.
-In addition, the use of clindamycin, and tretinoin may cause skin redness or rashes depending on one’s skin sensitivity.
+However, it is not clear how much Niacinamide is used in the blends and, in some cases, this ingredient has caused stomach discomfort, nausea, and headaches.
+In addition, the use of Clindamycin, and Tretinoin may cause skin redness or rashes depending on skin sensitivity.

-In addition, those looking for a skincare line may not want a recurring subscription for products.
-There may be less expensive skin care products over-the-counter that have some of the same ingredients as the Curology line.
+Consumers looking for a skincare brand may not want a recurring subscription for products.
+There may be less expensive skincare products over the counter that have some of the same ingredients and benefits as the Curology line.